Here you will find responses to questions regarding the Vision phase of the project.

 To clarify, the move will involve 300 pupil spaces.
 This decision has not yet been made.
-A broad information gathering process will help to define the final vision.
+The results of thoughtexchange, the broad information gathering process conducted in the fall of 2018, will help to define the final vision.

 I have sent in my information to volunteer for consultation during the project.
 How do I know you received my information, and when will I hear from you?

 Thank you for volunteering.
 Volunteers will be contacted to serve on committees when those committees are created.
 A Parent Focus Group was created to examine programming options put forth by the staffs of both schools.

 Please clarify whether there is a plan or even discussion around amalgamating our high schools in Stratford.
 Mega-schools may be efficient, dollar-wise, but what a terrible thing to do to students!
 No, thank you!

 As noted previously, an Accommodation Review would be required, with no guarantee of the outcome.
 This proposed configuration also does not address the Ministry’s criteria attached to the funding which requires 90% or more utilization of both buildings.
 These are two unique schools in the City of Stratford, both valued by their respective communities and equally highly regarded by the AMDSB.

 I polled my (SCSS) classes and these are some of the questions that the students and I have: